 But seriously, no. The magic is in being in the room where it happens.

 Well, we have a very strict “one-asshole” rule, and Dave has already claimed the spot.
 You can fight him for it, but you will lose.
 But you’re here and still reading, so you’re probably not a jerk anyway.

 So pretty much no, you can’t — because you aren’t like that anyway.
-Besides, the Smarter Artist community is worth protecting, so if you’re a douche, Amy will light you on fire (or someone will do it for her because we all love her THAT MUCH).
+Besides, the Smarter Artist community is worth protecting, so if you’re a rotten apple, one of us will just invite you out to the patio and then lock the door behind you.